Skip to content

 Verify liquidity coverage per debtor account Does each debtor account have sufficient available balance plus committed credit-line headroom to cover the assigned batch?
 Rules Engine

-Deterministic balance check via Open Banking PSD2 XS2A (EU + UK), FDX or direct bank API (US), or end-of-day BAI2 / CAMT.053 statement feed; SOX 404 control prevents NSF (non-sufficient funds) returns and overdraft penalty fees; if shortfall flagged, payment run is split or deferred per priority policy
+Deterministic balance check via Open Banking PSD2 XS2A in the EU and UK, FDX or a direct bank API in the US, or an end-of-day BAI2 or CAMT.053 statement feed; this SOX 404 control prevents non-sufficient-funds (NSF) returns and overdraft penalty fees, and a flagged shortfall splits or defers the payment run per the priority policy

 Decision Record